 Bottom Line

 Retiring at 62 is an achievable goal, but one that requires careful financial planning to ensure long-term stability.
-The amount needed to do so depends on personal expenses, Social Security benefits and investment income.
+The amount necessary to do so depends on personal expenses, Social Security benefits and investment income.
 Some may rely on Social Security and pensions, while others will need well-structured savings and investment strategies to sustain their income.

 Retirement Planning Tips